CivityNL/civity-docs-edit/README.md

 Docs Civity currently supports English, Dutch and Swedish.
 If a new language needs to be added, please follow the [step-by-step](https://docusaurus.io/docs/i18n/tutorial).
 After every change on the documentation and release notes, please remember to add those to the three languages mentioned.

+You should first create a folder *with the same name* of the current version inside the instance subfolder: Ex:

+`mkdir -p /website/i18n/nl/docusaurus-plugin-content-docs-dataplatform/version-3.5.0`

-The MDX files should be translated, and then copied to the respective locale instance folder - Ex:
+After that, the translated MDX files should be copied to the recently created folder:

-`mkdir -p /website/i18n/nl/docusaurus-plugin-content-docs-dataplatform/version-3.5.0`.
 `cp -r docs/** /website/i18n/nl/docusaurus-plugin-content-docs-dataplatform/version-3.5.0`.

 Remember to also copy the assets folder, and make necessary adjustments to the files.